HamzaAburaneh/drop-simulator/README.md

 3. The Ability to specify number of points for CoX.
 4. The ability to specify number of deaths in ToB.
 5. The ability to specify reward potential in Barrows.
-6. The ability to roll trials of clue scrolls and the mimic.
-7. The ability to roll trials of the gauntlet.
+6. The ability to roll trials of the gauntlet.
-8. The ability to roll trials of barbarian assault gambles.
+7. The ability to roll trials of barbarian assault gambles.
 # Issues
 There are some issues with the simulations, most of which are planned to be fixed in future versions.
 1. The [osrsbox-api](https://api.osrsbox.com/index.html) has very good data, but it is not perfect.
 The drop rates are accurate, but without the exact drop-rates published by Jagex the simulation will never be perfect.